Effective Date: August 30, 2012; Last Updated May 25, 2023

 This Privacy Statement explains:

-- What personal data we collect about you when you use our Website and Apps, why we collect it, who it goes to and how long we keep it for;
+- What personal data we collect about you when you use our Website, why we collect it, who it goes to and how long we keep it for;

 - How we use your personal data;